-It is possible to run postprocessing analysis scripts within the VSimComposer environment.
-These scripts can process data generated in a simulation and write that data to a .h5 file that can then be visualized like any other simulation data.
+It is possible to run postprocessing analyzers within the VSimComposer environment.
+These analyzers can process data generated in a simulation and write that data to a .h5 file that can then be visualized like any other simulation data.

-Here, we will discuss the basic process of using a predefined analysis script.
-Other analysis options include using text-based setup to set a default analysis script in their .pre file and importing custom analysis scripts.
-For more details on these procedures, please see analysis default and VSim Customization: Create Your Own Script.
+Here, we will discuss the basic process of using one of the many analyzers included with VSim.
+It is also possible to import custom analysis scripts.
+For more details on these, please see VSim Customization: Create Your Own Script.

-In this section, we will go through the basics of running analysis scripts, and will incorporate the two stream example (visual setup) to illustrate the processes.
-To open the two stream example and follow along:
+In this section, we will go through the basics of running analyzers, and will incorporate the two stream example (visual setup) to illustrate the processes.